asheshrambachan/LanguageModel_Labels/estimation_headlines/README.md

 ### Data

 * The `data` directory contains numbered directories with the raw data files that are the outputs from each of the python scripts in the code directory.
-	* `returns data` contains the outputs of the merge from `s0_headlines.py` in subdirectories corresponding to each return type.
+	* `step0_returns data` contains the outputs of the merge from `s0_headlines.py` in subdirectories corresponding to each return type.
 It also contains the raw data including the headlines data, market beta, and all data used to calculate returns.
 	* `step1_batch_prompts` contains for each model, for each question, for each month, a set of prompts in  `.jsonl`  format.
 (Note: 2 files are included for October due to batch size limits).
 	* `step2_batch_prompts`contains for each model, for each question, for each month, a set of LLM responses in `.jsonl` format.
 (Note: 2 files are included for October due to batch size limits).
 	* `step4_batch_prompts`contains for each model, for each question, for each month, a set of processed LLM responses in `.csv` format.